stefro/laravel-lang-country/README.md

  * It will return the date as a string in the format for this country.
  * Example: "04/24/2018" when lang_country = "en-US"
  * Example: "24/04/2018" when lang_country = "nl-NL"
+ *
+ * You can pass a second argument to override the lang_country.
+This is helpfull for sending localized emails, when the
+ * sessions is not the same as the locale for the receiver.
  */

 LangCountry::dateNumbersFullCapitalsFormat();